PennyLaneAI/pennylane-lightning/doc/lightning_qubit/development/add_gate_kernel.rst

 will make your implementation as default kernel for ``PauliX`` gate (for all C++ calls as well as for the Python binding).

 Gate generators can also be handled in the same way.
-Note that it is possible to assign the kernel only for specific memory model or threading operations.
+Note that it is possible to assign the kernel only for specific memory models or threading operations.
 Check overloaded functions :cpp:func:`Pennylane::KernelMap::OperationKernelMap::assignKernelForOp` for details.

 Test your gate implementation